rcrath/wvtbl/README.md

 This command will return you to your global Python environment.

 ### first run
-from the prompt within the python environment you set up, run
+from the prompt within the python environment you set up, put the file you want to work on in the source folder and run

 `python wvtbl.py`

-and accept defaults.
+choose a file from the list and accept defaults.
 The results will come back with some information and the output files in the folder named after your filename.

 # without defaults: